AtalaPRISMTribe/PPPGF/PRISM Pioneer Program Governance Framework.md

 ### Terms of Use

 This document intends to establish a Governance Framework and a learning tool for the Atala PRISM Pioneer Program.
 IOG Atala PRISM tribe will be the only issuer and verifier of the credential that is governed by this framework.
-This document MAY be used by the Atala PRISM community as a reference implementation when drawing up their work ecosystem governance frameworks.
+This document MAY be used by the Atala PRISM community as a reference implementation when drawing up their ecosystem governance frameworks.

 ## 1. Introduction